shmish111/hriemann/Readme.md

 * Currently this library is only for sending events, not querying
 * No UDP client
 * Async TCP sending
-* Batching and async error handling (not implemented yet)
+* Batching and async error handling
 * Deal with back pressure

 Please be aware that this is currently a work in progress and hasn't been well tested yet.
 I still have the following features to add:

-* Monoid instance for the Events?
 * Tests!!!
 * Timeout if events take too long to send